FAQ

 Where you make independent travel arrangements or book directly with service providers overseas, you may not have such protection and it is advisable to use a tour operator where there is a higher than normal risk of terrorist activity interfering with your journey.

-Our insurers' underwriting license only allows us to insure residents of the UK travelling from and returning to the UK - the whole trip must be insured on one policy to be covered.
+Our insurers' underwriting license only allows us to insure residents of the UK travelling from and returning to the UK - the whole trip must be insured on one policy to be covered and must be purchased before UK departure.

 • You must always take proper care of your belongings and not leave things, particularly valuables, unattended.
 Leaving something behind is not covered.